 Rainy season in Costa Rica

-Costa Rica rainy season can get extremely intense depending on where you are going.
+Costa Rica rainy season can get extremely intense being a tropical country.
 If you’re visiting the months of September and October, for most of the country it rains very hard.
 It is common for some parts of Costa Rica to flood.

 Costa Rica is a country highly regarded for its fantastic outdoor adventure and sports.
 Every visitor participates in at least during their trip here whether it’s hiking, ziplining, kayaking, etc. Although safety is the number one priority, accidents can happen.